 by Mats Melin

-This book is being launched in Daliburgh, South UIst on 11 June 2019
+This book was launched in Daliburgh, South Uist, Scotland on the 11 June 2019 by Frank McConnell.

 General release as pdf book at €12.50 through this download purchase link.

 A limited number (20) spiral bound hard copies (at €20 plus shipping costs from Ireland.
 The weight of the first edition of the book is just over 500g so postage within EU is €11.00 and to the US/Canada €15.50) are available.
 Also 40 copies of perfect bound books, also priced at €20 plus cheaper postage are available.
 Please email firstname.lastname@example.org for spiral and perfect bound hard copy and postage details.

 This book describes steps from nine Hebridean solo step dances, from the legacy of nineteenth-century dancing master, storyteller, and catechist Ewen MacLachlan who lived and worked in South Uist and Barra.
 A dance devised by Fearchar MacNeil is also included.

 The legacy of Ewen MacLachlan’s dance repertoire remained with the people who kept dancing and passing them on.
 The steps remembered by the late Fearchar MacNeil of Barra, and John ‘Iain Ruadh’ MacLeod and Donald ‘Roidean’ MacDonald, both of South Uist, are presented in these pages.